Antonio12152/Master_Gaming/README.md

 Use it to connect database and site.

-Before start create .env file with port and db connection data (I use aiven db):
+Before start create .env file in backend with port and db connection data (If use aiven db):
 SERVER_PORT = 5000
 USER = ""
 PASSWORD = ""